-At St Stephen's, Distance Education will only be offered for Dance and Languages.
+At St Stephen's, Distance Education will only be offered for Dance and Languages or on a needs basis.
 This system provides an opportunity for students to undertake a course of study that the college does not provide.
 If a student fails a Unit of distance education the full amount is payable by the parent/carer/student to the school.